 Excluding three transactions exceeding $1 billion each, the average disclosed value of the remaining 24 deals during the first quarter was less than $100 million.

 While deal value rose, disclosed deal volume declined 31% compared with the same period in 2018.
-This is the lowest volume during the 10 quarters recorded in the chart to the right.
+This is the lowest volume seen in the last 10 quarters.

 Two large deals rocked banking and capital markets during the first quarter of 2019—the $28.3 billion proposed merger between BB&T Corporation and SunTrust Banks, and the $3.6 billion combination of Chemical Financial Corporation and TCF Financial Corporation.
 The transactions signal a possible future direction for the industry, driven by these themes:

 Innovation and digital capabilities: The largest US banks have leveraged their ability to fund and develop digital capabilities at scale and grown faster than their regional competitors.
-The big institutions can invest significantly more than their rivals in brand marketing, data analytics, and digital products and service.
-Meanwhile, smaller firms that don’t, or can’t, invest to achieve digital capabilities at scale are at a growing disadvantage.
+The big institutions can invest significantly more than their rivals in brand marketing, data analytics and digital products and services.
+Meanwhile, smaller firms that don’t or can’t, invest to achieve digital capabilities at scale are at a growing disadvantage.
 Banks involved in the two mega deals described above cited a strategic reason for the transactions—a desire to invest in innovation and digital capabilities.

 The emergence of the Merger of Equals: High priced deals typically require clear synergy and aggressive growth targets to generate attractive returns.
 Our research has shown that more than half of banks fail to achieve their growth-adjusted, cost-synergy targets.
 However, recent deals referred to as “mergers of equals” (MOEs) have found a sweet spot in which both sides structure a deal with book value multiples and targets that may reward all stakeholders.
 Recent transactions are setting a new standard for attractive bank deals: